-With signing up to TiPPED, each car guard receives their own My-iMali digital wallet which allows them to not only receive tips instantly through a secure mobile wallet, but also make use of any of these in-app services:
+With signing up to TiPPED, each car guard receives their own digital wallet which allows them to not only receive tips instantly through a secure mobile wallet, but also make use of any of these in-app services:

 Buy airtime and data from any cell network

 Spend their tips directly through their wallet at any Wi-Group Merchant (Pick n' Pay, Dischem, KFC and many more)

 Move their money to their debit MasterCard or transfer money to other RSA bank accounts.

 Allow themselves to save money in their wallets on a monthly basis.

 1. What percentage of the tip does the tipped person actually receive?

 TiPPED was brought about to yield a social responsibility - to aid and compliment a gratuity service.
 This service is about them and enabling them to earn where they wouldn’t have, for example, if someone doesn’t have cash to tip, there is now an alternative solution.
 Therefore we’ve minimised the charges as much as possible, however, it does come with a 3% transaction charge to them - so if the tipped (eg, car guard) is tipped R10, R9,70 will be transferred into his/her own bank account.
 This 3% fee is a transaction charge (much like a bank charge) to facilitate the payment app used.